rajanverma-me/secret_code/README.md

 This app is a part of recuitment test.
 I thought to make it open sp you can use the code as per the provided guidelines, read following steps to get familiar to the application.

-* Do the bundle install..
+* Do the bundle install.

 * Make your own config/database.yml and secrets.yml
 (or you can replace guser and gpass with your email and pass in development.rb)